 No student will be refused admission to Nova Hreod based on their SEN need.
 Pupils with special educational needs will be admitted to Nova Hreod Academy in line with the school's admissions policy.
-The school is aware of the statutory requirements of the SEN and Disability Act and will meet the Act's requirements.
+The school is aware of the statutory requirements of the SEN and Disability Act and will meet the Act's requirements and in line with the Equality Act 2010 will not discriminate against disabled children in respect of their admissions for a reason related to their disability.
+We will use our best endeavours to provide effective educational provision.
 The school will use their induction meetings to work closely with parents to ascertain whether a child has been identified as having special educational needs